UPLIFT. AMPLIFY. ADVANCE. Statera takes positive action to bring women into full and equal participation in the Arts.

 Statera, deriving its name from the Latin word for balance, works to expand employment options, improve salary, and remove barriers to growth and achievement through mentorship, research, engagement, education, networking, and support.

-- Research assessment concerning opportunities for theatre artists who identify as women.
+Research assessment concerning opportunities for artists who identify as women.

-- Collaborate with theatre arts organizations interested in creating greater opportunities for women.
+Collaborate with arts organizations interested in creating greater opportunities for women.

-- Engagement for theatre arts organizations interested in creating greater equity in their hiring practices.
+Engagement for arts organizations interested in creating greater equity and inclusion in their hiring practices.

-- Connect hiring theaters with qualified candidates who identify as women.
+Connect hiring arts organizations with qualified candidates who identify as women.

-- Education and engagement for training programs interested in creating greater gender equity within their boards, classrooms, and theaters.
+Education and engagement for training programs interested in creating greater gender equity within their boards, classrooms, theaters, and non-profits.

 OUR NATIONAL CONFERENCES

 Statera National Conference for gender equity in the Arts is an annual event.
 Conference is a unique opportunity to meet with theatre professionals from all over the country for three days of networking, learning, listening, socializing, experience-sharing, theatre-going, and more.
 The Statera conference is all about nourishing an environment of gender balance through the lens of intersectionality.
 Our goal is to take positive and strategic action to bring women into full and equal participation in the Arts.
 Please join us for the 2018 Statera National Conference, October 4-7 in Milwaukee, WI.
 For more information, please visit www.staterafoundation.org/conference.